 If only he knew her, then he’d understand.

 They’re old and, finally, she decides that there’s no better time than now.
-Her new perfect moment came as they’re sitting at the small kitchen table set with three chairs, just in case someone comes to visit in their tiny, two-bedroom duplex in Portland.
+Her new perfect moment came as they sat at the small kitchen table set with three chairs—just in case one of their children comes to visit in their tiny, two-bedroom duplex in Portland.

 “Honey,” she says.
 “I’ve been hiding something from you for all these years.”